Shut Me Up

 "Shut Me Up" is a single by Mindless Self Indulgence, released on September 12, 2006.
 It is the first track on their third studio album, You'll Rebel to Anything.
 The song is considered one of Mindless Self Indulgence's classic songs.

 Music video

-The music video for "Shut Me Up" was directed by Jhonen Vasquez and stars Joshua Burian-Mohr as a young man who works a monotonous retail job and goes insane shortly after attending a concert by the band, after which he is goaded by a hand puppet (operated by Vasquez) into attacking rude customers.
+The music video for "Shut Me Up" was directed by Jhonen Vasquez and stars Joshua Burian-Mohr as a young man who works a monotonous retail job and goes insane shortly after attending a concert by the band, when he is goaded by a hand puppet (operated by Vasquez) into attacking rude customers.
 He then experiences seizures and explodes.
 The video also features clips from Reefer Madness.